Crossing Symmetric Spinning S-matrix Bootstrap: EFT bounds: Introduction

 where the helicity amplitudes $T_i$ are defined in \eqref{PTboseph}.
 These amplitudes have the low energy EFT expansion \bea F^{\g,i} (s_1,s_2)&=& \sum_{p,q}\mw^i_{p,q} x^p y^q \,. \eea

 The locality constraints for the amplitude $F^\gamma_2 (s_1,s_2,s_3) + x_1 F^\gamma_1(s_1,s_2,s_3)= \sum_{p,q}\mw^{(x_1)}_{p,q} x^p y^q$ for $x_1 \in [-1,1]$, are

 We present the explicit expressions for $\mw^{(x_1)}_{p,q}$ using CSDR in the main text (eqn \eqref{photonbell}) and from those we obtain positivity conditions called $PB^\g_C$ (eqn \eqref{pbcphot}).
 We also show that the dispersive part of the amplitude can be written as a Typically Real function leading to bounds on the range of the variable $a$.
 In general, for massless theories the lower bound on $a=a_{min}$ is zero \cite{Raman:2021pkf}, which only leads to one-sided bounds.
 We observe that the Wigner-$d$ functions, $d^{\ell}_{m,n}(\sqrt{\xi(s_1, a)})$, are positive for all spins when its argument $\xi(s_1,a)$ is greater than 1.
 Adding a suitable linear combination of the locality constraints, we can show the positivity of the absorptive part arises even when $\xi(s_1,a)<1$.
 This translates to $-a_{min}<a<a_{max}$.
 This is indicative of the dominance of low spin partial waves in EFTs and is called Low spin dominance (LSD).
 This behaviour was observed for gravitons in \cite{sasha, nima2}.
 In this paper, we will show how this naturally emerges out of our analysis using the locality constraints.
 We will show that the lower range of $a$ tells us about which spins dominate in the determination of the positivity of the absorptive part for $-a_{min}<a<a_{max}$.
+We demonstrate the same for the case of type-II string amplitude in appendix \ref{appG}.

 After showing that the amplitude is typically-real for a range of $a\in [-a_{min},a_{max}]$, we can directly find two sided bounds on the ratio of Wilson coefficients $w_{p,q}=\frac{\mathcal{W}_{p,q}}{\mathcal{W}_{1,0}}$ from GFT.
 Below we show examples of bounds found for scattering of scalars, photons and gravitons in Table \ref{tab1}.
-The detailed list of bounds for photon and graviton scattering are summarized in Table \ref{mintph} and \ref{mintgrav}.
+The detailed list of bounds for photon and graviton scattering are summarised in Table \ref{mintph} and \ref{mintgrav}.

 Apart from the conceptual clarity that the GFT techniques enable us with, are there any technical advantages using our approach?
 We wish to point out a couple of obvious ones.
 First, unlike the fixed-$t$ methods where one uses SDPB techniques and hence needs to worry about convergence in the spin, the dispersive variable as well as the number of null constraints, in our approach, once the range of $a$ has been determined, one only needs to check for convergence in the number of $BR$ inequalities we use.
 Second, we can write simple codes directly in Mathematica to study bounds.
 However, there are also some disadvantages.
 The main one is that while we do obtain two-sided bounds quite easily, these are not necessarily the sharpest ones possible since we do not make use of all the locality constraints.
 It is not clear to us if there is a way to get optimum bounds\footnote{A bound will be considered optimum if there is a consistent S-matrix saturating it.} using purely GFT techniques.